git-ecosystem/git-credential-manager/docs/install.md

 distribution][dotnet-supported-distributions].
 You
 can also use this method on macOS or Windows if you so choose.

-**Note:** Make sure you have installed .NET before attempting to run the following `dotnet tool` commands.
+**Note:** Make sure you have installed the .NET SDK before attempting to run the following `dotnet tool` commands.

 #### Install